galawaydude/data-place/100 operating-systems/Process Synchronization.md

 **Binary Semaphore

 They basically the same thing, as the normal semaphores, its just they they a special case of it. these are also called mutexes, cause they are used to enforce mutual exclusion for a single resource.
-Now I understand tha
+Now I understand that, even the normal semaphores, enforce mutexes, but this is only for that purpose, so a slight difference in the struct.
+    ```c
+    struct Bsemaphore {
+        enum {0, 1} value; // Value can only be 0 or 1
+        QueueType L; // Queue of waiting processes
+    };
+    ```